Apprentice Hunting Licenses

 Introduction

 To increase hunter participation, many states now offer some form of youth hunting season for various species in hopes of encouraging young potential hunters to go afield.
-Similarly, the apprentice hunting license provides both youth and novice adult hunters the opportunity to hunt under the supervision of an experienced and licensed hunter before they have completed their hunter education course.
+Similarly, apprentice hunting licenses provide both youth and novice adult hunters the opportunity to hunt under the supervision of an experienced and licensed hunter before they have completed their hunter education course.
 In essence, the apprentice license allows potential hunters to “try it before they buy it,” making entry into the sport less challenging or intimidating for new recruits.
 These programs allow apprentice hunters to receive hands-on experience while providing additional incentive to complete a formal hunter education course.
-In some states, the apprentice hunting license may be referred to as a “mentored hunter program.”
+In some states, the apprentice hunting license may be referred to as a “mentored hunter program.

 History